Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 In case of SE, a single output file needs to be specified.
 Needs to have the same extension as the input file (e.g. .fastq) [required];

-- `ILLUMINACLIP:TruSeq3-SE.fa:2:15` or `ILLUMINACLIP:TruSeq3-PE.fa:2:30:10` (for Single End reads or Paired End reads respectively).
+- `ILLUMINACLIP:TruSeq3-SE.fa:2:30:10` or `ILLUMINACLIP:TruSeq3-PE.fa:2:30:10` (for Single End reads or Paired End reads respectively).
 This cuts the adapter and other Illumina specific sequences from the reads.
 The first parameter after `:` indicates a FASTA file (this should be located in the same folder as the sequencing data).
-The second paramter indicates the Seed Mismatches which indicates the maximum mismatch count that still allows for a full match to be performed.
+The second parameter is the Seed Mismatches which indicates the maximum mismatch count that still allows for a full match to be performed.
-The third parameter (for SE, fourth parameter for PE) is the Simple Clip Threshold which specifies how accurate the match between the adapter and the read.
+The third parameter for PE sets the Palindrome Clip Threshold specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment (Works only for PE, but needs to be set for SE as well).
-The third parameter for PE sets the Palindrome Clip Threshold specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
+The fourth parameter is the Simple Clip Threshold which specifies how accurate the match between the adapter and the read.

 A number of adapters are stored in the ‘adapters’ folder at the location where the trimmomatic program is saved.
 In case of MiSeq sequencing, the TruSeq3 adapter file is advised.